 BB checks, Hero bets $4.50, BB calls $4.50

-Turn: ($15.50) 6 (2 players)
+Turn: ($15.50) 6♣

 BB checks, Hero bets $11, BB calls $11

 River: ($37.50) 8♦

 BB checks, Hero bets $26

-- How fishy is our opponent?: The fishier villain is, the more we should focus on value betting them (and subsequently, the less we should bluff them).
+- How fishy is our opponent?
+The fishier villain is, the more we should focus on value betting them (and subsequently, the less we should bluff them).
 Fish fold less often, call more often, and thus we can value bet some hands against them that we couldn’t against a nit or TAG.

-- What would villain continue with if we bet?: If we bet on any street we want to consider what villain would continue with.
+- What would villain continue with if we bet?
+If we bet on any street we want to consider what villain would continue with.
 Would he continue with Qx if we bet this river when the board 4-straights?
 If not, would this really be a good value bet with AA?

-- Would our size influence things?: The size of our bet can dramatically change the value, and even validity, of a value bet.
+- Would our size influence things?
+The size of our bet can dramatically change the value, and even validity, of a value bet.
 Players are more likely to continue with worse hands if we make a smaller bet, and are likely to continue against bigger bets with stronger hands.
 With that being said, fish tend to be more inelastic when calling bets and nits/TAGs tend to be more elastic.

-- Does a bet let villain play close to perfect?: If by betting villain would never fold out a better hand or continue with a worse hand, our bet accomplishes very little.
-Why bet the river with KK against a nit who would never continue with a second best hand?
+- Does a bet let villain play close to perfect?
+If by betting villain would never fold out a better hand or continue with a worse hand, our bet accomplishes very little.
+Why bet the river with KK against a nit who would never continue with a second-best hand?
 Don’t let anybody play perfectly against you!

-To be honest, one of the biggest poker leaks I find in beginner players is the inability to think about what their bet actually accomplishes.
+To be honest, one of the biggest poker leaks I find in newer players is the inability to think about what their bet actually accomplishes.
 The next biggest leak is making value bets that aren’t actually valuable.
-Here is a classic example:

 Hero (BTN): $100

-Preflop: Hero is BTN with A 6
+Preflop: Hero is BTN with T♣ T♥

-UTG folds, MP raises to $3, CO folds, Hero raises to $10, 2 folds, MP calls $7
+UTG folds, MP raises to $3, CO folds, Hero 3bets to $10, 2 folds, MP calls $7

 MP checks, Hero bets $14